Aliens in the Attic: Plot

 Called "Zirkonians", the aliens plan to take over Earth and make Ricky attack the boys, but Tom and Jake manage to escape with Hannah and the twins' help.
-Tazer shoots them with mind control plugs but they fall off harmlessly; the devices do not work on kids.
-The group calls 911, but sheriff Doug Armstrong (Tim Meadows), doesn't believe them and scolds them while the aliens cut the phone wire.
+Tazer shoots both Tom and Jake with mind control plugs, but they fall off harmlessly, as they are revealed to only work on adults, much to the annoyance of Skip.
+The group calls 911, but sheriff Doug Armstrong doesn't believe them and scolds them while the aliens cut the phone wire.
 The kids decide to protect the adults by keeping the aliens' existence a secret.
-Tom creates a potato gun and repels the first alien attack from the attic.
-In the process, they obtain Ricky's controller and turn against the aliens.
-The kids orchestrate a scheme to get the adults out of the house and then ambush the aliens as they try to reach the basement via the air vents, gentle and non-violent Sparks ends up becoming separated from the group and inside Hannah's room, where the latter befriends him he reveals that he wants to return to his family.
+Tom creates a potato gun and the kids repel the first alien attack from the attic.
+In the process, they obtain Ricky's controller and turn him against the aliens.
+The mind-controlled Ricky's actions begin to tear apart his relationship with Bethany.